pes2ug23cs178/ML_C_PES2UG23CS178_Dinakar_Emmanuel/ML_Assignment/Test1/README.md

 The project is divided into three main steps: feature extraction, model training, and running the UI.

 **Step 1: Generate Features**
-Run the feature generation script.
+*NOTE: MAKE SURE TO CHANGE THE DIRECTORY PATH IN THE CODE* Run the feature generation script.
 This will process the raw audio files and create the `.npy` feature files needed for training.
 ```bash
 python3 feature_extraction_augmentation.py